Find out about supervision, why it is important, how to do it well, and how to resolve problems.

-You can find our policies and guidelines for postgraduate and doctoral supervision here: Supervision Policies and Guidelines.
+You can find our policies and guidelines for postgraduate and doctoral supervision here: Doctoral Supervision Policies and Procedures.

 A note about supervision

-During your supervision experience, it is useful to review your practice and try new techniques.
-Reflecting on what happens during the supervision process may help to bring to the surface differences between supervisor and student understandings and expectations, or to clarify thinking at critical moments in the process.
+During your supervision experience, it is helpful to review your practice and try new techniques.
+Reflecting on what happens during the supervision process may help bring to the surface differences between supervisor and student understandings and expectations or to clarify thinking at critical moments in the process.

 Research literature indicates that good communication is fundamental to supervision.
-It plays an important role in building trust and goodwill, and helps to prevent misunderstandings between supervisor and student.
+It plays an important role in building trust and goodwill, preventing misunderstandings between supervisor and student.
 It benefits the effectiveness and enjoyment of supervision as well as the progress of the student’s research.
-In the early stages of supervision especially, regular meetings will help to establish effective communication.
+Particularly in the early stages of supervision, regular meetings will help to establish effective communication.

-Many of the resources below are intended to facilitate good communication between student and supervisor.
+Many of the resources below can help facilitate good communication between student and supervisor.

 Find out more by reading University of Auckland research into doctoral supervision, here: Supporting doctoral writing

 Deciding to get into supervision

 In doctoral supervision particularly, the supervisory working relationship will go on for a long time.
 It is crucial to think carefully about your choices early on.